sakshat-bhattarai/Linq-Security-Compliance-Assessment/README.md

 ## 📝 Notes

 - All deliverables are written in Markdown format for clarity and ease of review.
-- References and real-world examples have been included where applicable.
+- References are included where applicable.